Yard Act announce new venue for London gig after Brixton Academy closure

 Following the closure of Brixton Academy, many of the gigs at the venue are being rescheduled to new venues across London.

 Dates in January for Wallows, Sleep Token and PVRIS were all moved to Eventim Apollo, while Dry Cleaning and Beartooth‘s March gigs will now take place at The Roundhouse and OVO Arena Wembley, respectively.
-Röyksopp, meanwhile, was one act who took the same decision as Yard Act, moving their show on February 19 to Troxy and re-selling tickets as a result, due to the venue being smaller than Brixton Academy.
+Röyksopp, meanwhile, was one act who took the same decision as Yard Act, moving their show on February 19 to Troxy.

 You can see the full list of gigs that have moved from Brixton Academy to new venues here.